+We spent most of our time in the south of the island, around Mouli.
 We only went to the north to see a Blue Hole.
-Although it is always nice to see something extra, don’t be too disappointed if you do not have time to go there.
+Although it is always nice to visit a new place, don’t be too disappointed if you do not have time to go to the Blue Hole.

-South “Pleiades” – Tour Around the Small Inlets in the South of Ouvea Island
+South “Pleiades” – Tour around the small inlets in the south of Ouvea Island

 This time, our highlights were a group of six cuttlefish and a couple of beautiful eagle rays which came close to us.
 It is always magical to watch these beautiful creatures.
 Unfortunately, we got stung by jellyfish and had to abort the exploration.
-It was quite stressful as we had pain on the face and neck, and had no idea what type of jellyfish just stung us.
+It was pretty stressful as we had pain in the face and neck and had no idea what type of jellyfish just stung us.
 The 30-meter swim back to shore seemed to last forever.
 We wished the guide had warned us, but it is rare to have them around.
 They were blue bottles; they give a painful sting, but they are not too dangerous.

 Although sharks are usually not aggressive against humans, we were told not to put our hands in the water.
 These sharks used to be fed and now come close when they hear the boat, still expecting food.
-I don’t like the idea of feeding wild animals as it often puts them in danger more than it helps them.
-Hence, I was happy they were not doing it anymore.
-Many people were excited to see the sharks from that close – including my mother who had never experienced such a thing.
-A funny surprise!
+I don’t like feeding wild animals as it often puts them in danger more than it helps them.
+So I was happy they were not doing it anymore.
+Many people were excited to see the sharks from that close – including my mother, who had never experienced such a thing.
+A fun surprise!

 Our more authentic stay in Gossanah in the North of Ouvea Island

 You start from the small restaurant “Soleil Levant”, and the current takes you slowly to the next beach.
-No effort required: you just have to open your eyes and watch.
-We stopped for
+No effort is required: you just have to open your eyes and watch.

-We stopped for lunch at the Soleil Levant.
-Although we didn’t have a booking, the woman in charge, Koma, managed to prepare a delicious meal for the four of us.
-But she also lectured us about how bad it is not to treat our “old” parents better (“old” is a very respectful word for locals): we should always ensure they have food for lunch.
+It’s always highly recommended to have a booking when you want to eat at a small restaurant in New Caledonia (outside of Noumea).
+Although we didn’t have a booking, the woman in charge of Le Soleil Levant, Koma, managed to prepare a delicious meal for the four of us.
+But she also lectured us about how bad it is not to treat our “old” parents better (“old” is a very respectful word for locals): we should always ensure they have food for lunch and not having a booking was a big risk.
 Koma is a fascinating character and made our trip to Ouvea even more special.

-Where is the best Ouvea Island accommodation?
+Where is the best accommodation in Ouvea?

 For our first trip, most accommodations on Ouvea Island were booked out, so we ended up in a place with bad reviews…

 Only one place could host the six of us: Le Cocotier*.
 Their online reviews* were mostly negative, so we had low expectations.
-It ended up being just fine.
+It ended up being fine.
 I like reviews, and I often use them to make decisions about my trips.
 However, I found the reviews for New Caledonia were often far from our experience.
-I do agree that owners could be more welcoming, and the food was not top quality.
-It is true that it was not perfect, but considering the price difference with the nearby resort Paradis d’Ouvea*, it was what we needed.
-For the cleanliness, maybe we got lucky.
+I agree that the owners could have been more welcoming, and the food was not top quality.
+It was not perfect, but considering the price difference with the nearby resort Paradis d’Ouvea*, it was a good budget option.
+Maybe we got lucky with the cleanliness often mentioned as an issue in the bad reviews.
 Considering the number of people who describe terrible experiences, I wouldn’t recommend booking that place.
 We didn’t choose it for our second stay.

-Except maybe for the big chains in Noumea, visitors should lower down their expectations to fully enjoy their stays.
+Except maybe for the big chains in Noumea, visitors should lower their expectations to enjoy their stays fully.
 Some reviewers also need to consider the overall way of living on these islands.
 I read complaints about wild dogs or dirty showers.
-From what I have seen, locals keep their dogs unleashed and any outside facilities would attract bugs and a bit of dirt.
-So perhaps don’t choose to stay with locals in accommodation with shared facilities.
-If you are after luxurious comfort, go for a more expensive option like the Paradis d’Ouvea* or the Hotel Le Beaupre*.
+From what I have seen, locals keep their dogs unleashed.
+And let’s be realistic: any outdoor shared facilities would attract bugs and a bit of dirt.
+So perhaps don’t choose to stay with locals in accommodation with shared facilities if comfort is essential for you.
+Go for a more expensive option like the Paradis d’Ouvea* or the Hotel Le Beaupre*.

-For our second trip, we stayed at the best Ouvea Island Accommodation.
+For our second trip, we stayed at the best Ouvea Island accommodation.